gnolang/gnonative/README.md

 ## Bare React-Native project

-If you are interested of using Gno Native Kit in a bare React-Native project, please check the `hello` example app in the `example/js/react-native/hello` folder.
+If you are interested in using Gno Native Kit in a bare React-Native project, please check the `hello` example app in the `example/js/react-native/hello` folder.

 ## Prerequisites for building Gno Native Kit or example apps